 The Movement Of Data: How information travels around the globe

-By the end of 2014 there will be more than 3 billion Internet users on the planet.
+Did you know there are now more than 3 billion Internet users on the planet?

 100 million emails a minute are now sent over the web, but how does each one make its way from its source to its destination intact in a split-second?